 - Research careers via O*Net Online.

-- Utilize Career Gear to identify local part-time jobs.
+- Utilize Handshake to identify local part-time jobs.

 - Continue to meet regularly with your general academic advisor if you are undeclared.
 If you declare a major, meet with your new departmental advisor.